There are five ways to quickly access your bookmarks

-Some additional options can be found in the context menu when right clicking on a single bookmark or a bookmarks folder.
+Some additional options can be found in the context menu when right clicking on a single bookmark or a bookmark folder.

-To import bookmarks, click on the “V” icon (Windows and Linux users) > File > Import Bookmarks and Settings and select, where you want to import the bookmarks from.
+To import bookmarks, click on the “V” button (Windows and Linux users) > File > Import Bookmarks and Settings and select, where you want to import the bookmarks from.
 Alternatively, click on the Import button located near the top right corner in the Bookmark Manager.
-When the bookmarks have been imported, you can find them all in a new folder after all other bookmark folders, just above the deleted bookmarks (Trash).
+When the bookmarks have been imported, you can find them all in a new folder after all other bookmark folders, just above the deleted bookmarks.

-To export bookmarks from Vivaldi, click on the “V” icon (Windows and Linux users) > select File > Export Bookmarks.
+To export bookmarks from Vivaldi, click on the “V” button (Windows and Linux users) > File > Export Bookmarks.
 Bookmarks will be saved as an HTML file.

-To keep your bookmarks in sync across multiple Vivaldi browsers on different devices, use the Sync feature.
+To keep your bookmarks in sync across multiple Vivaldi browsers on different devices, use VIvaldi’s Sync feature.